Following its establishment, the Group was allocated a concession area managed on a sustainable yield basis.

 In managing this area, the Group is acutely aware of its obligations to carry out social programmes and also environmental responsibilities for future generations.

 Towards this effort, the Group strives to manage its forest lands in an integrated and sustainable manner, for the most significant long-term benefits of the people.
-Hence, it will continue to adopt sound forest management practices, which are consistent with the state and national forestry development policies and legislations put in place over the years.
+Hence, it will continue to adopt sound forest management practices, which are consistent with the state and national forestry development policies and legislation put in place over the years.

 Its wholly-owned subsidiary, Rakyat Berjaya Sdn.
 Bhd.
 (RBJ) manages its forest concession area incoherent with the Sabah Forestry Department directive on Forest Certification to ensure the economic, social and environmental obligations and values comply with applicable certification standards.

 In preparation to acquire the forest certification, significant studies such as High Conservation Value Forest (HCVF), Social Impact Assessment (SIA), Environmental and Occupational Safety and Health and Forest Fire Management Plans (FFMP) were established and carried out.

 RBJ is the first organisation in Sabah to have been awarded the Verification of Legal Compliance (VLC) statement for FMU 15 and 16 from Rainforest Alliance of New York under its Smartwood programme on May 26, 2010.